 With the current severe shortage of engineering talent, development managers are very pressed to get the most productivity they can out of the resources they have.
 While there is no one new silver bullet technology to do this there are some steps which can bring dramatic performance improvement for their team while also improving the quality of their software product and maximizing its competitive advantage in the marketplace.
-I have carefully observed and documented the implementation of one particular practice which has widespread popularity in the software world.
-I have found that skilled developers are adding 5 to even 17 hours to a one hour task to do something which, while popular, often reduces rather than improving the total system quality, productivity, and competitive position.
-I want to provide an overview of how to turn this around and regain dramatic productivity increase.
+In working with various companies I have found one area that is often implemented poorly resulting in tremendous inefficiency.
+I have seen skilled developers adding 5 to even 17 hours to a one hour task to do something which should improve code quality but instead was reducing the total system quality, as well as the productivity, and competitive position.
+I will provide an overview of how to turn this around and regain dramatic productivity increase.

-Years ago when I was still pursuing my software degree, I took a statistics class which required that I submit a paper on the application of statistics in the industry.
-Thankfully I chose to base my paper on W. Edwards Deming’s book, “Quality, Productivity, and the Competitive Position”.
+Years ago I was deeply impacted by W. Edwards Deming’s book, “Quality, Productivity, and the Competitive Position”.
 Many call Deming the ‘Father of the Quality Revolution’ and credit him with ‘turning Japan from a purveyor of cheap trinkets into the global leader in quality manufacturing that it has been for so many years now’.
 I found many of Deming’s approaches to be surprising and very different from approaches I have seen widely used for increasing quality.
 Deming brought solid proven theory based on statistical models.
 He has had very impressive results with global impact.
-At the time I had a summer job working in a research lab for a biomedical manufacturer.
+At the time I was working in a research lab for a biomedical manufacturer.
 On their production floor I saw dramatic examples of the approach to quality so common in U.S. manufacturing at the time.
 Large investments were made in setting up test rigs and doing extensive ‘unit testing’ of each step of the manufacturing process.
 They produced wonderful charts and graphs showing how they were improving their quality.
 However, their end results were abysmal.
 They had a high and constant failure rate in the final product.
+Today they are no longer in business.
 Deming explained that this approach and result are very common.
 His approaches were very different and produced such dramatically higher quality that Japanese companies which applied them took over entire industries.
 Meanwhile Detroit, a crown jewel of American industry, became a sad testament to the results of following the popular approach.

-My first position after graduating from the university was Software Engineering for a large aerospace company.
+The first place I applied Demming’s approach was doing Software Engineering for a large aerospace company.
 There were about half a dozen teams each doing similar development.
 Each team included software, electrical, RF, and aerospace engineers.
 Each was focused on taking an existing platform version and upgrading it for about two years.
 After that the systems would be installed on the airplane, tested, and delivered.
 Each airplane had many computers which interfaced with each other and with various cutting edge devices including some developed by the Electrical and RF engineers on the team.
 The standard software practice was to take the existing software for the various computers, make additions and changes, testing extensively along the way.
 After a couple of years of development, the upgraded system was installed onto the airplane.
 Typically, after months of ‘flight line integration testing’ was completed, an additional contract for 4-6 months would be negotiated in order to fix all the defects.
 In this environment I decided to try applying Deming’s manufacturing quality principles to software engineering.

 Stepping out of the norm in such a highly structured and traditional company on multi-million dollar contracts was very risky and viewed with great skepticism.
 However, I started small and used the success from that to take larger and more bold steps.
 This started with minor changes in a few software processes, to restructuring entire code files, to developing new frameworks for entire computers and modifying almost all the existing code files, to restructuring the integration of all the many computers and equipment.
 The results were powerful and dramatic.
 Features, quality, productivity, maintainability, and agility dramatically increased while costs, defects, development time, and code size dramatically decreased.
 Finally, when our team applied these methods to the majority of the systems on the entire airplane, something amazing happened.
 After all the computers and signal equipment were integrated in the airplane on the flight line, the full system test only found 3 minor issues!
 Each was addressed the same day they were found!
 This was a system which contained many computers each interfacing with various specialized operators as well as many different signal analysis devices, over many different protocols!
 After extensive testing including full airborne flight testing no further issues could be found.
 The normal multi-month ‘test and fix’ effort completed early and no follow-on project was required!
 In addition, multiple last minute features were requested by the customer and granted without budget, schedule, or system stability issues.
 This was a first for that company and a strong testament to engineering for total system value using Deming’s approaches.
 Since this project was developed alongside very similar projects which were using traditional methods, it provided a unique and rare side-by-side demonstration.

 Deming has powerfully demonstrated on a global economic scale for manufacturing and I have demonstrated in the scope of my varied but personal experience across 30 years in the software world that there are two major approaches to quality.
-One focuses on testing to find defects.
+One focuses heavily on testing to find defects.
 This often includes a focus on tools and measures which provide lots of data to feed impressive charts and graphs.
 Unit testing is often emphasized in this approach since it provides a finer grain source of data to feed the graphs.
 This gives a more immediate gratification and sense of accomplishment and progress.
-This approach currently commands great popularity and has great tooling support in the software world.
 The other approach focuses on total system quality, development productivity, and the competitive position of the final product or service.
 This requires more analysis and design.
 The rewards are not as immediate but are much more substantial.
 User Acceptance, Integration, and Regression testing are more important here.
 Unit testing may be used by this approach, but only where it provides true value, for large complex algorithms.
 Defects are viewed as a warning indicator that something went wrong in some aspect of the engineering process.
 Understanding where the process broke down and fixing that is even more important than fixing the defect.
 The goal here is constant improvement of the ever evolving system and processes as well as the knowledge base of the team.
 The results from this approach in the manufacturing and software worlds are quite different from those of the test focused approach in each industry.

 Five key skills are important to truly improve software quality, while maximizing the productivity of the development team and the competitive position of the software being developed.
 First and foremost everyone involved must keep 1st things 1st and keep a primary focus on maximizing total system value.
 With that focus everyone must seek to manage the key constraints of systems; change, complexity, quality, and cost.
 From the high level to the detailed implementation of all aspects of the system and processes everyone will be seeking opportunities for effective reuse and refinement.
 Statistical principles, even if applied informally, must be used to drive design decisions, not popular buzz-words, personal preferences, or other factors.
 Testing approaches can be a key tool to build total system value when they are applied appropriately.
 A team that embraces all of these aspects will see their software quality, productivity, and competitive position dramatically increase.